ruthdolf/chat-room/README.md

 ## Future Improvements

-* **Cross-Network Communication:** Enable clients to connect across different machines via a public IP or LAN.
 * **Authentication & Security:** Add username/password authentication and encrypted communication.
 * **Persistent Chat History:** Save messages to a file or database to allow history retrieval.
 * **Enhanced GUI:** Improve the interface with better layouts, emojis, or message timestamps.